open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/integration/cluster-proxy.md

 which is majorly for setting up a TCP-level proxy for kube-apiserver to get access to the node/cluster network.
-Here are a few terms we need to clarify before we elaborate on how the cluster proxy resolve multi-cluster control plan network connectivity for us:
+Here are a few terms we need to clarify before we elaborate on how the cluster proxy resolve multi-cluster control plane network connectivity for us:

 - __Proxy Tunnel__: A Grpc long connection that multiplexes and transmits TCP-level traffic from the proxy servers to the proxy agents.
 Note that